LC Fire! Note

-Because fires vary in degree of heat, it is difficult to estimate the length of time it will take a steak to cook.
-Since restaurant stoves are so much hotter than those in most homes, we have given instructions for grilling on a gas grill heated to medium-hot.
-At home you can grill a steak on the stovetop, using a heavy-duty grill pan.
-It makes a mess of the stovetop, because the grease splatters, but it cooks a pretty good steak.
+Okay, let’s talk fire.
+As in, the fire beneath the skillet in which you sear this lovely steak.
+As the authors explain, “Because fires vary in degree of heat, it’s difficult to estimate the length of time it will take a steak to cook.
+Since restaurant stoves are so much hotter than those in most homes, we’ve given instructions for grilling on a gas grill heated to medium-hot.”
+The idea being that you can attain higher temperatures on a grill than you can on a standard stovetop.
+At home you can grill a steak on the stovetop using a heavy-duty grill pan (the authors’ suggestion) or a cast-iron skillet (our suggestion).
+“It makes a mess of the stovetop because the grease splatters, but it cooks a pretty good steak,” cede the authors.
+Agreed.

 - For the meat butter

 Combine the bay leaves, thyme, and salt in a spice grinder and process until powdery.